Daylight (1996 film): Accolades

 Daylight won a Golden Reel Award for Best Sound Editing and was nominated for the Academy Award for Best Sound Editing (Richard L. Anderson and David A. Whittaker).
 It also received two Golden Raspberry Award nominations: Worst Actor (Sylvester Stallone) and Worst Original Song ("Whenever There Is Love").
 At the 1996 Stinkers Bad Movie Awards, Stallone was again nominated for Worst Actor.

 The film is also noted for introducing the Panerai "Daylight" wristwatch line, which was created at the request of Stallone and featured prominently in the film.

-Other media

 Novelization

 A novelization of the film, titled Daylight, was written by Max Allan Collins and released in 1996 to coincide with the film's theatrical debut.